 Okta (OKTA) has a market cap of $37 billion and developed the first cloud-based platform for identity and access management solutions, which is a roughly $25 billion dollar market today.
 The company is moving upmarket from mid-size to larger companies.

 Revenue was up 43% in fiscal 2021, which ended in January, and it is tracking toward being up at least 46% in fiscal 2022.
 That trajectory was confirmed after the company’s Q1 fiscal 2022 report, which showed that revenue grew by 37% and should grow by nearly 50% in Q2 and Q3.
 Management also updated its guidance for fiscal 2022 to 47% to 48% growth, which is slightly ahead of consensus estimates.

 Cloud Security Stock #2: Zscaler (ZS)

 Let’s move on to Zscaler (ZS), which has a market cap of $36 billion.
 The company is a provider of network security solutions for many of the biggest companies out there.
 Its software does things like replacing VPN appliances and providing connections that are used to route traffic between an organization’s headquarters and remote locations.

 Naturally, these services are in high demand during the pandemic.
 But Zscaler is one of the few high-growth companies that’s still enjoying accelerating growth, so clearly its products in a roughly $20 billion market are working.
 It is grabbing more customers and landing bigger deals as customers are now all in on cloud transformation.

 Revenue was up 42% in fiscal 2020 (ended in July).
-Growth has accelerated through the first three quarters of fiscal 2021 and reached 60% in Q3, which was reported in late May.
-The quarterly result suggests consensus estimates of around 53% revenue growth for the current year are about right at $660 million.
+Growth has accelerated through the first three quarters of fiscal 2021 and reached 60% in Q3, which remained relatively consistent through the end of the fiscal year, coming in at 57% in Q4.

 Cloud Security Stock #3: CrowdStrike (CRWD)